KevinJoseph-DataPortfolio/KevinJoseph-DataAnalyticsPortfolio/README.md

 ---

 ## About Me

-I’m a **Data & Business Analyst** with 3 years of experience in the **biopharmaceutical industry**, specializing in data visualization, master data, and process automation.
+I'm a Data & Business Analyst with 3 years of experience in the biopharmaceutical industry, specializing in data visualization, master data management, and process automation.
-I love turning complexity into clarity — clean, structured, and business-oriented.
+I turn complexity into clarity — delivering clean, structured, and business-oriented data solutions.

-> From data cleaning to ERP governance: a pragmatic approach to business intelligence.
+I help companies **improve profitability** by reducing manual reporting time, enhancing data reliability, and enabling faster, smarter business decisions.
+If you’re looking to **turn your data into measurable performance and profit**, let’s connect —
+I'm currently open to **remote or hybrid opportunities** in **data analytics** and **ERP transformation projects** across Europe.

 ---
 ⭐ Feel free to explore the folders, read the code, and view the dashboards.